tarantool/frontend-core/README.md

 ### add(namespace, bundle)

-`namespace` - using for namespace module.
-Should be same name as your JS namespace module.
+`namespace` - used for namespace module.
+Should be same name as your JS module namespace.

 `bundle` - a frontend bundle loaded as a lua table.